-- Uses the appropriate methodology to monitor CO2 emissions from its facilities, the methodology resting on methods of calculation based on flow analysis measurements and analyses of fuel quality. - Calculates at the refinery chemistry laboratory certified to EN 17025:2005 standards - the quantity of carbon contained in the refinery gas fuel using the gas chromatography method. - As required by legislation, submits to the competent ministry annual reports on CO2 emissions, which are verified as to their reliability and validity by a certified external agency.
+- Uses the appropriate methodology to monitor CO2 emissions from its facilities, the methodology resting on methods of calculation based on flow analysis measurements and analyses of fuel quality.
+In 2016, the emissions monitoring plan was revised as part of ongoing improvements in monitoring and calculating CO2 emissions. - Calculates at the refinery chemistry laboratory certified to EN 17025:2005 standards the quantity of carbon contained in the refinery gas fuel using the gas chromatography method. - Submits to the competent ministry annual reports on CO2 emissions, which are verified as to their reliability and validity by a certified external agency.